edubart/nelua-lang/docs/pages/overview.md

 ### Top scope closures

-Functions declared in the top scope works as top scope closure, they have access to all local variables declared before it:
+Functions declared in the top scope work as top scope closures.
+They have access to all local variables declared beforehand:

 ```nelua
 local counter = 1 -- 'a' lives in the heap because it's on the top scope